raspberrypilearning/dojo-mentoring/en/step_8.md

 --- task ---

 Encourage the Ninjas to listen and clap after another Ninja has shared a project.
-This helps ensure that the presenter has a really positive experience.
+This helps ensure that the presenter has a positive experience.

 --- /task ---